sigsum/sigsum/log.md

 Cosignatures with a version different from "v1" must be ignored.
-The cosignature version field is intended for future interop with witnesses that might use different serialization and semntics than specified for the current "v1" cosignature.
+The cosignature version field is intended for future interop with witnesses that might use different serialization and semantics than specified for the current "v1" cosignature.

 ### 3.2.  get-inclusion-proof